NirjharAlam/nirjhar.github.io/README.md

 ## Works in Progress
 - **GPR Scan Inversion Using Deep Neural Network**
-  A generative model is used to fully inverst GPR B-scans for a buried object problem.
-A relatively light VAE model accurately indicates the object position and size, although results inconclusive for when the buried object is small.
+  A generative model inverts GPR B-scans for a buried object problem.
+A relatively light VAE model accurately indicates the objects' position and size, although results are inconclusive when the buried object is small.
 [See project details](./DNN-inversion/README.md).

-- **Orientation Detection for Angular Defectss in Building Envelopes**
+- **Orientation Detection for Angular Defects in Building Envelopes**
   Short description.
 [See project details](https://nirjharalam.github.io/triangular_defect/).